Timing and Structure

-- Apply Newton's laws and d'Alembert's principle to determine the acceleration of a rigid body subject to applied forces and couples, including impact in planar motion
+- Apply Newton's laws and d'Alembert's principle to determine the acceleration of a rigid body subject to applied forces and couples

 The course structure is summarised below: the square brackets are topic codes that correspond to the textbook reference table.

 - Frames of reference [I5]